 QIMA Lab Testing and Inspection Service brings years of industry-based experience to your toy safety testing and certification needs.
 We offer Quality Assurance assistance to help you develop a product design, implement a production and testing strategy, and prepare all required documentation for your chosen market.

-And with 3 in-house labs, a network of preferred global partners, and a qualified inspection team that can travel to your factory within 48 hours, we can ensure industry-leading turnaround times on lab tests and inspection reports.
+And with a lab network covering Asia, Europe, Americas and a qualified inspection team that can travel to your factory within 48 hours, we can ensure industry-leading turnaround time on lab tests and inspection reports.

 By 2023, China's domestic toy market is expected to exceed $22 billion dollars annually.
 The time to establish your innovative brand within this robust market is now, and QIMA is a partner you can trust to help you make your mark.